 Enjoy the rustic atmosphere of the open floor design—with a high-ceiling Great Room and a very comfortable-looking living area.
 There’s also a modern kitchen with a peninsula/eating bar, nook/breakfast area, and walk-in pantry (Plan #134-1327).

 This five-bedroom French Country style home has arches on its doors and windows, multiple roofs with steep lines, and the familiar brick-stone-stucco combination (Plan #161-1022).

-Step inside, and marvel at its modern look: an open floor design and delicately fine wood-iron-stone work on the stairs (Plan #161-1022).
+Step inside and marvel at its modern look: an open floor design and delicately fine wood-iron-stone work on the stairs (Plan #161-1022).

 For those who love the English countryside and the appeal of William Shakespeare’s native land, a Tudor-style home or an English Manor may be more to your liking.

-Straight from the land of Shakespeare, this beautifully landscaped two-story three-bedroom Tudor “cottage” features iconic gabled rooflines, wood shutters, and arched entryway (Plan #193-1086).
+Straight from the land of Shakespeare, this beautifully landscaped two-story three-bedroom Tudor “cottage” features iconic gabled rooflines, wood shutters, and an arched entryway (Plan #193-1086).

 The Tudor home—with its iconic stucco exteriors, steep gabled rooflines, casement windows framed in wood or stone, half-timbered facades, and decorative chimneys—takes you to a fairy-tale world.
 Imagine secret gardens with colorful flowers or Snow White waiting to peek just beyond that gate.

 Originally built for wealthy homeowners, Tudor houses eventually found their way into mainstream America, where the style has been updated to a more modern English cottage or an elegant country manor.